Type of qualification

 - contact details of two referees (they will be automatically contacted to supply a confidential reference)

 An interview may be required - indicate on your application which location would suit you best if you are shortlisted: Auckland (Albany) or Palmerston North.

 If your master’s or PhD thesis has not yet been examined, confirmation will be required from your supervisor that your thesis will be submitted no later than the first week in January and is likely to have a passing grade.

 There are a limited number of places available.
 Meeting entry requirements does not guarantee acceptance into the qualification.
 A shortlist of candidates will be selected and interview appointments will be advised.
 Depending on numbers, these panel interviews may be conducted in person at either Palmerston North or Auckland.

 See more detail on these requirements below.
 If you have questions or would like more information on this qualification, please contact us through the Get advice button on this page.

 Application closing date

-Applications close on 1 September.
+We are not accepting applications for 2023.
+We plan to accept applications as usual in September 2023 for the 2024 academic year.
 All documentation, including referee reports, must be received by this date.
 Applications to clinical training also close on 1 September.

 You will need to provide detailed information about your professional goals and aspirations, and your understanding of the PGDipPsychPrac.
 Please download and complete the Supplementary Questions form as part of your online application.
 Once completed, save the file and upload it using the ‘Upload’ button.